QRFlow

 What makes it different from a static QR

 A static QR stores the final payload.
-A redirect QR stores a short link you control, which is why you can update the destination later without changing the printed code.
+A hosted redirect QR stores a short link you control, which is why edit-later behavior depends on dynamic hosting and a saved edit key.

 • Shorter links often scan more forgivingly.